alexxsalazar/Nvidia3080_BB_bot/README.md

 This open up a GUI.
 If you look up bird bot on github you can look through the documentation they made for their GUI.
 The GUI works the same way.
 Just different bot.

 Please be responsible when using this.
 Use it only for yourself.
-Don't scalp.
+Don't be a scalper pls.

 **Again please feel free to use the code bot code in your own bots.
 Look through the API calls it makes.**